the-tobias-project/hydra/README.md

 will show up in the server logs, along with the name of the client that sent the task.
 Additionally, once the task is completed, the client will send a status update to the server, which will again show up in the server logs.

+## Parameter costumization

+The default parameters are specified in `src/lib/settings.py` under `Thresholds` class.
+To change these defaults, the user can directly modify the file (only the server side file is relevant) or specify the desired threshold using the same keywords before executing a task (e.g. `{"QC_HWE": "1e-6", "QC_MAF": ".05"}`).
+The parameters specified using the UI are not case sensitive and take precedence over the parameters specified in the `settings.py` file.
+Any extra parameters is ignored.

+Currently the uptions are:

+* QC_hwe
+* PCA_maf
+* PCA_ld_window
+* PCA_ld_threshold
+* PCA_pcs
+* ASSO_pcs

 ## Troubleshooting